 The Bitou and Kannaland municipal areas were the smallest contributors to GDPR in 2019, at 7.3 per cent and 2.8 per cent respectively.

-An overview of the historical growth trends of the municipal areas in the District is provided in the Figure below in addition to the annual growth rates of the GRD and the Province.
+An overview of the historical growth trends of the municipal areas in the District is provided in Figure 1.1, in addition to the annual growth rates of the GRD and the Province.